robstat7/Raam/src/README.md

 # Raam kernel

-Raam is a 64-bit Unix-like kernel for x86-64 based machines.
+Raam is a 64-bit Unix-like kernel for x86-64 PCs.

 Updates on my work can be read at [Discussions](https://github.com/robstat7/Raam/discussions).